-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
-Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules, like other opioids, can be diverted for nonmedical use into illicit channels of distribution.
+Careful record keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.

-Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
+Proper assessment of the patient, proper prescribing practices, periodic reevaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

-Risks Specific to Abuse of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate
+Risks Specific to Abuse of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules

-Capsules

-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules are for oral use only.
 Abuse of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules poses a risk of overdose and death.
-The risk is increased with concurrent use of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules with alcohol and other central nervous system depressants.
+The risk is increased with concurrent use of Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules with alcohol and/or other CNS depressants.